josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🔬_tests_and_investigations.md

 - reservists;
 - veterans;
 - civilian Defence staff;
-- service families where relevant.
+- families where relevant.

 > **Tier describes evidential function, not human importance or automatic reliability.**

-A corporal may be the strongest source for what happened during a particular training serial.
+A corporal may be the strongest source for what happened during one training serial.

-The Annual Report may be the strongest source for audited departmental expenditure.
+The Annual Report may be the strongest source for audited expenditure.

-Neither can answer the other's question.
+Neither answers the other's question.

 ---

-## 🚧 32.
-Ask only for the granularity the investigation needs
+## 36. 🚧 Ask Only For The Granularity Required

 This investigation does **not** require:

 - classified operational plans;
-- classified readiness data;
+- classified readiness figures;
 - sensitive vulnerabilities;
 - non-public unit locations;
 - intelligence assessments;
 - targeting information;
 - detailed mobilisation plans;
-- information which would materially assist a hostile actor.
+- information materially useful to a hostile actor.

-The governing principle is:
+The rule is:

-> **Ask for the minimum level of granularity necessary to test the public-policy proposition.**
+> **Ask for the minimum granularity necessary to test the public-policy proposition.**

-If aggregate evidence answers the question, unit-level detail is unnecessary.
+Aggregate evidence may be enough.

 This should guide: